 SHOULD A PROBATE REPRESENTATIVE OR EXECUTOR HIRE A PROBATE LAWYER?

 In California, probate is handled in the California Superior Courts.
-If your deceased passed away while residing in Riverside County or San Bernardino County the probate must be filed in the county where the deceased resided at the time of death.
-Probate is a court procedure that includes transferring a deceased person’s assets to the beneficiaries listed in their will, proving the validity of the will; inventorying and appraising the estate property; paying any debts or taxes (including estate taxes); distributing the property as directed by their will or California probate law if there is no will.
+If your deceased passed away while residing in California or owned real property in California.
+Probate is a court procedure that includes transferring a deceased person's assets to the beneficiaries listed in their will, proving the validity of the will; inventorying and appraising the estate property; paying any debts or taxes (including estate taxes); distributing the property as directed by their will or California probate law if there is no will.
 Even if there is no will probate is handled in the California Superior Courts.

 Whether you should retain a probate lawyer depends upon a number of factors.
 The use of a probate lawyer greatly increases the odds that the administration will be stress free.
 If you believe you can go it alone, you should first answer the basic questions below.
 If you answer “no” to any of them or you are not sure, you will likely need the assistance of a probate lawyer.